 FMSM is focused on supporting the daily operations, projects, and continued existence of the Monastery, whose singular example serves as an inspiration to those of all faith backgrounds.
 There is also an international Saint Catherine Foundation, founded by Prince Charles of Great Britain, but its focus is on conservation of Saint Catherine's extensive collection of ancient manuscripts, which is second only to the Vatican’s.
 It is not equipped to handle numerous smaller donations for the daily operation of the Monastery.
-Hence, Friends of Mount Sinai was started as a parallel organization.
+Hence, Friends of Mount Sinai was started.

 (Please scroll down for a Q/A with His Eminence, Archbishop of Sinai, Pharan, and Raitho, and Abbot of the Holy Monastery, Damianos I.)

 His Eminence Archbishop Damianos of Sinai and Abbott of the ancient Monastery says, "St. Catherine's Monastery is not an institution that can be compared with any other.
 The global community has been drawn to this holy place through the humbleness and hospitality of the monks and their struggles to maintain the ideals of the early ascetics who came to live on the holy site of Sinai."

 "The great and difficult journey into the desert is something desired by all who value inner peace.
 Therefore the monks consider the continued operation of the Monastery a duty not just to themselves, but to visitors who reach this wilderness from all corners of the world."